Smoking and mental health

 - You are more likely to have breathing problems, heart disease,

 diabetes and many kinds of cancer (not just lung cancer).

 If you have a mental illness, you are more

 likely to smoke.
-42% of all cigarettes smoked in England are by
+2 out of every 5 cigarettes in

 The more you smoke, the more likely you are